 - Start enjoying your discounts and perks!

 The day celebrates the lives of George Washington and Abraham Lincoln, both of whom had birthdays in February.
-But it can also be a time to celebrate the lives of all presidents — or to use your day off to dream up ways to build wealth in the upcoming weeks and months.
+It can also be a time to celebrate the lives of all presidents, or to use your day off to dream up ways to build wealth in the upcoming weeks and months.

 Memorial Day is observed on the last Monday in May to honor those who have died defending the U.S.

-The holiday traces its origins back to post-Civil War America, when citizens would place flowers on the graves of fallen soldiers.
-It was named Memorial Day following World War I and has been observed on the last Monday of May since 1971.
+Formerly known as 'Decoration Day,' the holiday traces its origins back to post-Civil War America, when citizens would place flowers on the graves of fallen soldiers.
+It has been observed on the last Monday of May since 1971.

 Juneteenth National Independence Day (June 19)